timbostop/grosvenorgardens/_posts/2007/11/2007-11-26-its-starting-to-look-like-a-house-you-could-live-in/2007-11-26-its-starting-to-look-like-a-house-you-could-live-in.md

   - "general"
 ---

+*Unfortunately, some images from this post are missing - they were sadly lost during the blog migration.*

 Shock horror!
 Some photos below for those who want a quick fix of progress.
 The house has lights with switches that work and everything!
 This is a major milestone and makes it come alive for the first time.
 I can now feel what it's going to actually be like to live there.
 Nice feeling.
 Big jobs left are getting the boiler in (it's nearly there) and the heating on - and then the windows and finally then the floors and the fireplace downstairs.
 The stress is getting to us now - the relentless need to make decisions and get everything ordered at the right time.
 S has done a sterling job chasing the various suppliers (including actually visiting one of the delinquant ones...).
 I think we're coping quite well but both of us have "lists of lists" of things to do and chores to run all the time.
 I managed to get the many copies of the new plans to the surveyer to finally get the party-wall proceedings underway again today - so that is a result too.
 Here's a few notes, more for us since we're both travelling to the US in the next days.

 - In the utility room they need to add plumbing for the washing machine - so far only the sink has plumbing.
 Where does the waste run?